2026 Washington’s Crossing

 The 13th annual Washington's Crossing is the only open water race in Washington DC, Maryland, and Virginia that celebrates our Nation’s River, the Potomac River.
 We swim from National Harbor into the center of the Potomac River along the Wilson Bridge, and back to National Harbor for a 1.25 or 2.5 mile swim.
 Make history and register now!
 Feel the majesty, make history and register now!
 Limited spaces are available.

-photos for the 2022 11th Annual Washington’s Crossing
+Photos for the 2022 11th Annual Washington’s Crossing

-2025 Race Details:
+2026 Race Details:

 SUMMARY